yulincoder/eframe/README.md

 main.c file
 -----------------------------------
 #include "eframe.h"
-// Define the handler in order to process KEY event efPROC(key_handler)
+// Define the handler in order to process a KEY event efPROC(key_handler)
 {
     printf("The KEY1 is pressed.\n");